The Salem Label

 Chaya Nash put in at least one season of summer resort work at Nippersink Manor and Oakton Manor (respectively in Genoa City and Pewaukee, Wisconsin) in a floor show that alternated between the two manors.
 Accompaniment was provided by either Rey Mambo and his orchestra, or the Cuban Rhythm Boys ("Two Resorts to Feature Alternating Floor Shows," Wisconsin Jewish Chronicle, May 28, 1954, p.
 8).

 Somebody at the Tribune liked her.
-Chaya Nash got a writeup in the Chicago Tribune Magazine ("A Break!", October 17, 1954, pp. 22-23), which included a photo of her recording a radio soap opera (she had a regular role on "Judy and Jane," though the show was not broadcast in Chicago) and a photo of her playing her demo record for Harry James (a re-enactment, obviously).
-This was significant publicity, but it didn't land her a recording contract.
+Chaya Nash got a writeup in the Chicago Tribune Magazine ("A Break!", October 17, 1954, pp. 22-23), which included a photo of her recording a radio soap opera (she had a regular role on "Judy and Jane," though the show was not broadcast in Chicago) and a photo of her playing her demo record for Harry James (obviously a re-enactment).
+This was major publicity, but it didn't land her a recording contract.

 In 1955, it was back to Miami, where in August Chaya Nash was working the Driftwood Room at the Nautilus Hotel (Miami Herald, August 21, 1955, p.
 13-D).
 A photo of Gail Quintal, the vocal headliner, is in circulation with a press release on the back from the Roney Plaza Hotel in Miami Beach, Florida.
 Ms. Quintal was booked into a show in the Bamboo Room at the Roney, starting October 2, 1956, along with Chaya Nash, pianist Tony Renard, and Serge Valdez and his Orchestra.

 In May 1957, Chaya Nash sang in a revue at the Offbeat room (Chicago Sunday Tribune, May 19, 1957, part 7 p.
 12).
-The Offbeat had previously been known for improv comedy.
-We doubt the revue, all material written by Sande Perlov and Marty Brill, enjoyed much by way of a run, but it could have been what brought her to Hillman's attention.
+The Offbeat, on North Broadway, had previously been known for improv comedy.
+The club had been the third and final home of the Compass Players, an improvisational troupe that broke up in January 1957; in May 1956, the Players' intermission act had been a Sun Ra quintet.
+From January through April 1957, Shelly Berman and a smaller comedy improv group had headlined at the Offbat.
+We doubt the revue, all material written by Sande Perlov and Marty Brill, enjoyed much in the way of a run, but it could have been what brought Nash to Hillman's attention.

 In October 1957, Hillman was asked to bring a Salem artist to Lackland Air Force Base, in San Antonio.
 The occasion was a benefit event arranged by Bob "Coffeehead" Larson, a Milwaukee DJ who had learned that many of the servicemen at Lackland were from Milwaukee.
 Toward the end of the month, Chaya Nash was flown to San Antonio with Hillman to entertain the troops.
 This was somewhat of a deal: Freddie Montell and the Crew Cuts were there, and Dot Records provided emissaries ("Coffeehead Entertains," Cash Box, November 9, 1957, p.
 27).